speakez-llc/Farscape/README.md

 To fulfill Farscape's vision of supporting any C++ library, the implementation needs to be generalized:

-1. **Generate F# APIs faithful to the C++ original**:
-    - Create proper F# modules and types that mirror C++ namespaces
-    - Transform C++ methods into F# functions for an idiomatic experience
-    - Generate helpful documentation from header comments
-    - Produce wrapper types that provide memory safety

-2. **Develop a more complex header parsing system**:
+1. **Develop a more complex header parsing system**:
     - Enhance CppSharp integration for more detailed and varied header parsing
     - Support standard C/C++ constructs across various library styles
     - Handle platform-specific details and preprocessor directives

-3. **Improve type mapping**:
+2. **Improve type mapping**:
     - Refine string handling (currently mapping to byte instead of proper string marshaling)
     - Broader support for complex types, structs, and templates
     - Transform C++ function pointers into F# functional delegate definitions including built-in lifecycle management

-4. **Support diverse library patterns**:
+3. **Support diverse library patterns**:
     - Handle C-style libraries like cJSON
     - Support C++ classes and object-oriented patterns
     - Accommodate different calling conventions and export styles

-The existing hybrid approach for cJSON demonstrates the feasibility of this vision, and serves as a template for generalization to other libraries.
+The current hybrid approach for cJSON demonstrates the feasibility of this vision, and serves as a template for generalization to other libraries.

-### Path Forward

-Build upon the current foundation by systematically expanding support for different C++ features and header patterns, starting with basic C-style libraries and progressively adding support for more complex C++ constructs.

 ___
 ![alt text](<img/Screenshot 2025-03-18 113946.png>)